luko-sniper/FilmAffinity-Data-API/README.md

 * **Search results:** 48 hours
 * **Discover lists:** 48 hours

+**Speed-optimized** select (`cache_bd: true`): Forces the API to search directly within the cache for faster response times, regardless of data freshness.
+This is the default behavior.

+**Freshness-optimized** select (`cache_bd: false`): Forces the API to query FA directly to ensure real-time, up-to-date content.

 _Tip: Responses served from the cache will include the `"cached": true` flag in the JSON payload._

 ### API Reference and Examples